-As a result of the disputable foreclosure of FV "Alexander Buryachenko" vessel performed by the charterer Cyprus International Trust "Beautiful Scenery" the Company is involved in an arbitration, to receive the compensation or return of the vessel from the charterer Cyprus International Trust "Beautiful Scenery", plus compensation of incurred costs.
-The arbitration is held under the UNICITRAL Arbitration Rules.
-Arbitration venue - Zurich, Switzerland.
-Applicable law of the arbitration- Cyprus.
-As a result of the arbitration in 2017 the Company Fishing Company S.A. has received income in amount USD 1000 thousand that was paid by Cyprus International Trust "Beautiful Scenery" with USD 50 thousand tranches during June- October 2017.
+As a result of the arbitration in 2017 the Company Fishing Company S.A. has received income in amount USD 1000 thousand that was paid by Cyprus International Trust "Beautiful Scenery" with USD 50 thousand tranches during June-October 2017.